mapbender/mapbender-documentation/en/book/database.rst

 * oci8 - Oracle OCI8 driver
 * pdo_oci - Oracle PDO driver

+..TODO:
-..TODO: See other drivers in the Doctrine docs
+  See other drivers in the Doctrine docs

 The parameters should be self-explanatory except for the %database_path% - that's the file path a SQLite database would be stored.
 If you don't use a SQLite database, don't delete the parameter from the parameters.yml though.
+Just leave it empty (path:     ).
 It would throw an error and providing some nonsense value here doesn't hurt the other drivers.

 Using multiple databases